gatsbyjs/gatsby/docs/blog/2019-08-30-speed-up-your-time-to-interactive-by-delaying-third-party-scripts/index.md

 Gatsby does many things to get a website visible as fast as possible.
 But getting a website visible isn't the only interesting metric.
 There are others that, if you're not careful, can easily take much longer than needed.
 Even if your site still feels fast.

-The one this article focuses on is "[Time to interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive)", which is the time it takes for all your initial scripts to run.
+The metric this article focuses on is "[Time to interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive)", which is the time it takes for all your initial scripts to run.
 This one is particularly interesting for a couple of reasons:

 - It's not super noticable when you use a website on desktop
 - Scripts loaded asynchronously are counted towards this number (even though they're async, they're still loaded in sequence after a page load)